 The G-SII regime also introduces capital requirements in the form of a Higher Loss Absorption (HLA) requirement.
 While this requirement was initially intended to come into force in 2019, this has now been postponed to 2022.
-The HLA is also now intended to be based on the Insurance Capital Standard (ICS).
-This is being developed by the IAIS as the Pillar 1 capital requirement under ComFrame to be applied for Internationally Active Insurance Groups (IAIGs), with a target to finalise a version for implementation in 2019.
-(ComFrame will more generally establish a set of common principles and standards designed to assist regulators in addressing risks that arise from insurance groups with operations in multiple jurisdictions.)
+The HLA is also now intended to be based on the ICS.
+The IAIS has announced that the implementation of ICS will be conducted in two phases - a five-year monitoring phase followed by an implementation phase.
+During the monitoring phase, Internationally Active Insurance Groups, for which Prudential satisfies the criteria, will be required to report on compliance with the ICS to the group-wide supervisor on a confidential basis, although these results will not be used as a basis to trigger supervisory action.
+The Common Framework (ComFrame) for the Supervision of Supervision of Internationally Active Insurance Groups will more generally establish a set of common principles and standards designed to assist regulators in addressing risks that arise from insurance groups with operations in multiple jurisdictions.

 Various jurisdictions in which Prudential operates have created investor compensation schemes that require mandatory contributions from market participants in some instances in the event of a failure of a market participant.
-As a major participant in the majority of its chosen markets, circumstances could arise where Prudential, along with other companies, may be required to make such contributions.
+As a major participant in the majority of its chosen markets, circumstances could arise in which Prudential, along with other companies, may be required to make such contributions.

 The Group's accounts are prepared in accordance with current International Financial Reporting Standards (IFRS) applicable to the insurance industry.
 The International Accounting Standards Board (IASB) introduced a framework that it described as Phase I which, under its standard IFRS 4 permitted insurers to continue to use the statutory basis of accounting for insurance assets and liabilities that existed in their jurisdictions prior to January 2005.
 In May 2017, the IASB published its replacement standard on insurance accounting (IFRS 17, 'Insurance Contracts'), which will have the effect of introducing fundamental changes to the statutory reporting of insurance entities that prepare accounts according to IFRS from 2021.
 The European Union will apply its usual process for assessing whether the standard meets the necessary criteria for endorsement.
-With the publication of IFRS 17, the Group is familiarising itself with the complex requirements of this standard and considering its potential impact.
+The Group is reviewing the complex requirements of this standard and considering its potential impact.
 The effect of changes required to the Group's accounting policies as a result of implementing the new standard is currently uncertain, but these changes can be expected to, amongst other things, alter the timing of IFRS profit recognition.
+The implementation of this standard is also likely to require significant enhancements to IT, actuarial and finance systems of the Group, and so will have an increase on the Group's expenses.